 There are charitable organisations that work with and for those who have suffered head injuries such as Headway UK as well as numerous affiliated regional Headway charities and The Child Brain Injury Trust.
 If your lawyer knows of these charities or works with them or is even involved in them then that gives you a good indication that your lawyer is a specialist when it comes to dealing with head injuries.

 Will I have to be seen by brain injury experts?

 The answer is yes.
-In fact, a great number of people can be involved in a brain injury claim.
+In fact, a great number of people can be involved in brain injury claims.
 As well as your specialist lawyer, you will have another type of lawyer, a Barrister acting for you at certain points during the case and if your case reaches Trial, to represent you at the Trial.

 The type and severity of a brain injury and the symptoms resulting from it determine the type and number of experts that will need to be involved to fully and properly get to the bottom of how you have been affected and therefore to value your claim properly.
 The following are often typically instructed in a brain injury case.